benbjohnson/litestream.io/content/guides/digitalocean/index.md

 DigitalOcean's servers.

-Litestream is built to handle many types of failures so these requests will be retried on the next sync attempt which is 10 seconds later by default.
+Litestream is built to handle many types of failures so these requests will be retried on the next sync attempt which is 1 second later by default.
 While it's always troublesome to see errors, these do not affect the integrity of your backups.